kajalagroup/django-admin-app-ordering/README.md

 # Django admin app ordering

-**Django admin app ordering** is a Django app to able order module app in your Django app, it also support to toggle app or model.
+**Django admin app ordering** is a Django app to able ordering apps and models in the Django admin site, it also support to toggle visiblity app or model.

 Summary this are features:
 - Sorting admin app, models.
-- Toggle admin app, models.
+- Toggle visibility admin app, models.
 - Configure sorting/visibility app(model) for certain users or groups.

 ![screenshot](https://raw.githubusercontent.com/kajalagroup/django-admin-app-ordering/develop/screenshot.png)